rogargon/greetingsApp/README.md

 [![Build Status](https://travis-ci.org/rogargon/greetingsApp.svg?branch=spring-data-rest)](https://travis-ci.org/rogargon/greetingsApp)

-This is a simple Spring demo of a Greetings application providing a RESTFul JSON API also available from an HTML user interface.
+This is a simple Spring demo of a Greetings application providing a RESTFul JSON API and a AngularJS client.
 It features:

-* Spring MVC with Content Negotiation
+* Spring Data REST
-* Spring Data JPA/Hibernate persistence over HSQL and Heroku PostgreSQL
+* Spring Data JPA/Hibernate persistence with HSQL and Heroku PostgreSQL
 * Unit Testing
 * Spring Cucumber acceptance tests
-* Simple CORS Filter
-* Travis Continuous Integration
+* Travis Continuous Integration and automated deployment to Heroku
 * ...

 To run locally, first build WAR package: